Skip to Content

 Within the reserve, you’ll also find a considerable number of aquatic birds.

-There’s the black-winged stilt (the Reserve’s symbol), the spoonbill, the flamingo, the white stork, the pied avocet, or even the tiny tern, which is typically seen in the winter or during migration.
+There’s the black-winged stilt (the Reserve’s symbol), the spoonbill, the flamingo, the white stork, the pied avocet, or even the tiny tern, which is typically seen during migration.

 The statistics indicate that around 170 bird species occur on a yearly basis.